FDIC-Insured - Backed by the full faith and credit of the U.S. Government

 You can transfer money using a:

-It certainly can be – but it pays to take care when sending money outside the U.S. Take some time to find the right international money transfer service so you feel confident that your money’s secure and will arrive safely.
+It certainly can be - but it pays to take care when sending money outside the U.S. Take some time to find the international money service so you feel confident that your money is secure and will arrive safely.

 If you have bank accounts in different countries, there's a good chance you'll want to transfer money between them.
-This could be a one-off or a regular occurrence, but either way, it's worth checking if you'll be charged a fee.
+This could be a one-off or regular occurrence, but either way it's worth checking if you'll be charged a fee

 Exchange rates can fluctuate quickly, so make sure the sites you're using have up-to-date information and you know what rate you're getting.
 When making a transfer, double check the amount you put in, as this may affect the rate you're offered.